MarilizaC/doc-files/SubutaiDoc_Intro.md

   - Get Support

 ## About this Subutai Documentation
-Welcome!
-This is the end user documentation for Subutai, the world’s first intelligent P2P cloud computing platform.
+<p align="center"> <i>Welcome!
+This is the end user documentation for Subutai, </br>the world’s first intelligent P2P cloud computing platform. </i> </p>
+Here you can find the instructions and guidelines on installing, running, and making the best possible use of the Subutai products and components.